Need to ask legal question to one of our lawyers:

 General Rule on Representation in Civil Proceedings in Malaysia

 In civil proceedings, a person has the right to sue in person, i.e. in your name.
 However, the same may not apply to other types of legal entities.

 Who cannot represent themselves in legal proceedings?

 A body corporate cannot be represented by its directors or officers unless it is permitted by a specific written law or where the court in its discretion allows (in exceptional cases) a director to act on behalf of the company.

 A partnership is defined as a business which is carried out by two or more person in the view to make a profit out such business.
-In such circumstances, they have to bring an action in the name of the firm, and any action against them must be brought against them as well.
+Hence, in civil proceedings, they have to bring an action in the name of the firm, and any action against them must be brought against them as well.

-An individual who carried a business alone is a sole proprietorship.
+A sole proprietorship is a type of business that is own and run by an individual alone.
 A person who operates a sole proprietorship must bring an action against others in his own name.
 However, he can be sued in his name or his business name.

 In civil proceedings, upon the sole proprietor’s death, neither he nor the firm operating the business can be sued.

 Societies and youth societies can bring an action in the name of one of their members or in the name of one of their public officers.